-Dr. Grossman's research is focused on various aspects of face-to-face communication in children with autism spectrum disorders (ASD).
-She is specifically interested in how children with ASD integrate and produce verbal and nonverbal information, such as facial expressions and prosody.
-Dr. Grossman's work has been published in several refereed journals, including Journal of Child Psychology and Psychiatry; Journal of Speech, Language, and Hearing Research; Journal of Nonverbal Behavior; and Research in Autism Spectrum Disorders.
+Dr. Grossman's research is focused on various aspects of face-to-face communication in autistic and non-autistic children and adults.
+She is specifically interested in how conversation partners integrate and produce verbal and nonverbal information, such as facial expressions and prosody, as well as how those expressions are perceived by others.
+Dr. Grossman's work has been published in several refereed journals, including Scientific Reports, Journal of Child Psychology and Psychiatry; Journal of Speech, Language, and Hearing Research; Journal of Nonverbal Behavior; and Research in Autism Spectrum Disorders.
+Her work has been funded externally by the National Institutes of Health, the National Science Foundation, the American Speech-Language and Hearing Association.
+During the 2023/24 academic year, Dr. Grossman was the Mary Beth and Chris Gordon Fellow at the Harvard Radcliffe Institute.

 Dr. Grossman teaches graduate and undergraduate classes on subjects ranging from autism to neuro-anatomy and neurogenic disorders.
-She is always happy to involve students in her research.
+She is always happy to involve students in her research at the FACE Lab

 About